wpcodefactory/helpdesk-support-ticket-system-for-woocommerce/readme.txt

 * You can define **Attachments Allowed Max size** and **File Extension**
 * You can define Define **number of Attachments** Allowed to be submitted with a ticket or response
 * You can enable Priority to be chosen By User or not
-* In the Backend Tickets table list is filled with various important information such as, assignee name, priority, subject, Order number (if ticket referes to order)
+* In the Backend Tickets table list is filled with various important information such as, assignee name, priority, subject, Order number (if ticket refers to order)
 * Take advantage of **various ticket specific placeholders** on your Email Template to customer or assignee for your notification system

 **[GET PRO VERSION HERE](https://extend-wp.com/product/helpdesk-support-ticket-system-woocommerce "Support Ticket System for WooCommerce PRO")**